 A Thanksgiving Service is not a Baptism.
 There are no promises to make about the Christian faith.
 The child will be blessed and prayed for, and supporting friends will promise to support the parents in bringing up their baby.

 Q: How much does the service cost?

 A: The service is free.
 It is the welcoming of your child into the family of God through our church family and we couldn’t possibly charge for that!

-Q: I live outside of your parish.
+Q: I live outside your parish.
 Can my child still be baptised here?

-If you do arrange a baptism outside of your own Parish as a matter of courtesy, we suggest you get a letter of consent from your local vicar.
+If you do arrange a baptism outside your own parish, as a matter of courtesy we ask that you have a letter of consent from your local vicar.